Mike Ladd

-Mike Ladd is an American hip hop musician from Boston, Massachusetts.
-He is based in Paris, France.
-The Guardian described him as "the king of the hip-hop concept."
+Mike Ladd is an American alternative hip-hop artist.
+Based in Paris, France, The Guardian once described him as "the king of the hip-hop concept."

 Early life

 Mike Ladd was born in Boston, Massachusetts.
 As a child, he lived in India and Zimbabwe for a while.
 He graduated from Hampshire College.

 Career

-Mike Ladd's debut studio album, Easy Listening 4 Armageddon, was released in 1997.
+Ladd's debut studio album, Easy Listening 4 Armageddon, was released in 1997.
 He released Welcome to the Afterfuture in 2000.
 Nostalgialator was released in 2004.
 In 2005, he released Negrophilia: The Album, which was inspired by Petrine Archer-Straw's book of the same name.
 In that year, he also released Father Divine on ROIR.
 He has also released several collaborative albums with jazz pianist Vijay Iyer.

 Style and influences

 Mike Ladd's influences range from Funkadelic to King Tubby, Minor Threat, and Charles Stepney.